In Guangdong, nervy Chinese ramp up Ebola watch

 Frank, 37, a trader from Nigeria who has lived in China for 10 years, said Ebola was a sensitive subject given many Africans were staying in Guangdong illegally, raising concerns that victims would avoid visiting public hospitals.

-Nigeria itself was declared Ebola-free by the World Health Organization last week, having contained the spread of the disease after 20 people were infected.
+Nigeria itself was declared Ebola-free by the World Health Organisation last week, having contained the spread of the disease after 20 people were infected.
 Seven of those died.

 “It’s a very big problem,” Frank said.
 “Without a valid visa, you can do nothing in this country ...
 We don’t talk about it.”